python-elective-kea/spring2023/docs/_sources/ses2.rst.txt

 Session 2 - Data Structures: List & Tuples
 ==========================================

 Today we will work with data structures in python.
-You will by the end of these sessions be able to use Lists and Tuples, read and Write to Files and work with the for and while loop.
+You will by the end of these sessions be able to use Lists and Tuples, read and Write to Files and work with the **for** and **while** loop.

+List and tuples are two of the build-in datastructures in python.

+Lists is a collection that have a resemblense ArrayList in Java.
+You can append and pop, access its elements through an index.
 Learning goals
 --------------